 The latest revision of the DTC Event Qualification Guide will be posted on the DARPA Triage Challenge Website and DTC Discourse Community Forum.
-Event Qualification submissions will be accepted on a rolling basis but must be submitted by the deadline, approximately 100 calendar days before each event, to be eligible to participate in the event (Table 4).
+Event Qualification submissions will be accepted on a rolling basis but must be submitted by the deadline to be eligible to participate in the event (Table 4).
 The specific qualification deadlines for each event are provided in the DTC Event Qualification Guide.